aberke/coloring-book/README.md

 Open source, online coloring book through which one can explore the mathematics of symmetry and group theory.

+### Pieces

+Starting to generate & put together the pieces.
+They are shown in pieces.html.

+## TODO

+- break out fundamentalLineSlices in the circular-tesselation into its own class
+- use to generate more interesting frieze groups
+- put in Pieces

 ### Notes:

 #### Frieze Groups